smichal52/YuGiOh/README.md

 After I was a bit comfortable with it, I designed the basic layout for the app, and after some looking around, started working on the 1st component (the deck viewer).

-After setting up it's basic functionality (an ng-repeat basically), I looked into implementing it's features like card selecting and searching (filter).
+After setting up its basic functionality (an ng-repeat basically), I looked into implementing it's features like card selecting and searching (filter).
 As I finished it, I continued in a similar fashion to the next part (card details).